Good question! Just like any other aircraft, it is the wings that produce the lift to keep the aircraft in the air.

-Gliders are very cleverly designed to have long wings and be very light in weight.
+Gliders are designed to have long wings and to be very light in weight.
 This is so the wings can generate big amounts of lift to hold a very light glider in the air.
-Once a glider is airborne, it will fly sightly nose down and gradually drift back down to the ground – similar to a thrown paper airplane.
+A glider will soar sightly nose down when airborne, and gradually drift back down to the ground – like a thrown paper airplane.

 How does a glider stay in the air when it doesn’t have an engine?